kai-kj/portfolio_v2/site_source/pages/index.md

 ## About this website

 This website is made with zero JavaScript, and the content is generated from Markdown files, using a Python script.
 The source code for this website can be found [here](https://github.com/kal39/portfolio_v2).

-For a website with I made that does contain a lot of JavaScript, see [here](projects_doi.md).